-The Company has not yet determined whether any of its resource properties contain mineral reserves that are economically recoverable.
+As for exploration and evaluation costs, the Company has not yet determined whether any of its resource properties contain mineral reserves that are economically recoverable.
 All direct costs associated with the exploration of these properties have been expensed as incurred.